ajay10000/victron_bmv/README.md

 * Create BMV devices in Domoticz using 'Create Virtual Sensors' button in the Dummy hardware
 Example: BMV Volts, BMV Amps, BMV Power, BMV SOC, BMV AHr
 * Go to the Devices page and filter for 'BMV' to make them easier to spot.
-* Note the Domoticz index (Idx) for each device and update ap_bmv.lua for each item in the array.
+* Note the Domoticz index (Idx) for each device and update vedirect.lua for each item in the array.

 This script is triggered by a URL generated in the python script vedirect.py (see below).
 When the BMV python script sends a command to Domoticz, formatted as a JSON URL, this Lua script intercepts and parses the values to Domoticz.
 The values may be corrected with multipliers.